MeltyPlayer/awesome-game-file-formats/README.md

 ## Formats

-I've split up formats into categories preferring the most broad category possible:
+I've grouped sources by common "formats", preferring the broadest category possible:
- - Library, in which a format is used by multiple different studios.
+ - Library, when a set of formats are used by multiple different studios.
- - Studio, whose games tend to reuse the same formats/concepts.
+ - Studio, when a set of formats are reused by a single studio.
- - Games, when a single game is the only known example of a given format.
+ - Games, when a set of formats are used only in one game.

 ### Fast3d/F3dex
 *SGI's microcode format for defining 3d graphics on the N64.*